January 18, 2019

 If you are reading this, you recently came across an error message saying 403 Forbidden – you don’t have permission to access ‘/’ on this server’.
-And most likely, you have no idea what it is all about?
-Well, don’t worry, this is a quite common scenario.
-Almost all webmasters have come in contact with.
+And most likely, you have no idea what it is all about.
+Well, don’t worry!
+This is a quite common scenario that many webmasters run into.

-In short, follow these steps in order to fix 403 forbidden error:
+In short, follow these steps in order to fix the 403 forbidden error:

-In this tutorial, you are going to learn about the reasons that might be liable for 403 forbidden error in detail and possible solutions that will help you to get rid of this error.
-As an example we will show you how to fix this error on a WordPress site.
-However, steps would be almost identical on other CMS or static websites.
+In this tutorial, you are going to learn about the reasons that might be liable for a 403 forbidden error in detail and possible solutions that will help you get rid of it.
+As an example, we will show you how to fix this error on a WordPress site.
+However, steps would be almost identical on any other CMS or static websites.